Flower Delivery to North Turramurra, Sydney

 North Turramurra lies on a narrow spur between two creeks (Lovers Jump Creek and Cowan Creek) that flow eventually to the sea through the Ku-ring-gai Chase National Park on the northern outskirts of the city.
 The suburb is the northern boundary of the Ku-ring-gai Council.
-The heavily forested valleys pose a bush-fire threat each summer, but residents are blessed with common sightings of a wide variety of peculiar and beautiful native wildlife.
-This is a suburb where you can often see wallabies
+The heavily forested valleys pose a bush-fire threat each summer.
+Residents are blessed with common sightings of a wide variety of native wildlife.

 At the 2016 census, North Turramurra recorded a population of 4,257.
 Of these: